rthennan/ZerodhaWebsocket/README.md

         - 4.3 lookupTablesCreatorBankOptions
             - Same for BankNifty Options
             - Save instrument_token list bankNiftyOptionsTokenList.csv
             - instrument_token:TableName dictionary bankNiftyOptionsTokenTableDict.npy
+        - 4.4 lookupTablesCreatorSensexOptions
+            - Same for Sensex Options
+            - Save instrument_token list sensexOptionsTokenList.csv
+            - instrument_token:TableName dictionary sensexOptionsTokenTableDict.npy
-        - 4.4 Create DB `{nifty500DBName}` and dailytable
+        - 4.5 Create DB `{nifty500DBName}` and dailytable
         - Returns True if success.
 Else False.
   5. DAS_Ticker.py
        - Will only proceed if all the previous steps returned True. tradeHolidayCheck should have returned False.
        - Accepts marketCloseHour and marketCloseMinute
        - Starts a countdown timer for self-destruction.
        - Logs into Kite with the latest access token found in {accessTokenDBName}.kite1tokens
-       - Gets instrument_tokens from nifty500TokenList.csv, indexTokenList.csv, niftyOptionsTokenList.csv and bankNiftyOptionsTokenList.csv in the lookupTables directory.
+       - Gets instrument_tokens from nifty500TokenList.csv, indexTokenList.csv, niftyOptionsTokenList.csv, bankNiftyOptionsTokenList.csv and sensexOptionsTokenList.csv in the lookupTables directory.
        - Subscribes to all of them in FULL mode
        - Receives ticks from Zerodha Websocket.
        - Adds tradingsymbol, tablename and databasename to the ticks and stores them into `{nifty500DBName}`.dailytable.
-       - Roughly based on the last suggestion in this discussion - [Delay is websocket streaming ](https://kite.trade/forum/discussion/1674/delay-is-websocket-streaming).
+       - Roughly based on the last suggestion in this discussion - [Delay is websocket streaming](https://kite.trade/forum/discussion/1674/delay-is-websocket-streaming).
 I haven't implemented the queue/multi-threaded approach for DB store as I use `REPLACE INTO` to maintain unique timestamps and combining this with multithreading results in deadlocks.
        - See changelog **[2024-04-11](#2024-04-11)** for query examples for dailytable
   7. DAS_dailyBackup.py
        - Checks and reports if any of the tokens in lookupTables_Nifty500.csv did not receive any ticks by the end of the day.
            - This indicates that the corresponding symbol has potentially changed or has been delisted
-       - Creates main databases {nifty500DBName}, {niftyOptionsDBName} and {bankNiftyOptionsDBName}.
+       - Creates main databases {nifty500DBName}, {niftyOptionsDBName}, {bankNiftyOptionsDBName} and {sensexOptionsDBName}.
        - Creates individual tables for all the instrument_tokens in the daily table.
        - Splits and store ticks from the daily table into the individual tables
        - Reports about backup failures.